Walid Phares: On the Arab–Israeli conflict

-Views on Islam
+On Islam and Muslims

 According to The New York Times, Phares "regularly warns that Muslims aim to take over American institutions and impose Sharia, a legal code based mainly on the Quran that can involve punishments like cutting off the hands of a thief."
 He has been described as an early advocate of Bat Ye'or's dhimmitude concept.
 Phares has also asserted that jihadists are posing as civil rights advocates.

 Phares has been described as being part of "the Islamophobia industry, a network of researchers who have warned for many years of the dangers of Islam and were thrilled by Mr. Trump’s election."
+He has served on the board of advisors of anti-Muslim groups ACT for America and the Clarion Project.
 According to Lawrence Pintak of the Atlantic Council and a member of the advisory board for The Media Majlis at Northwestern University in Qatar, Phares is a "card-carrying Islamophobe".
 Although Phares is often described as a scholar on terrorism, Stanford University terrorism expert Martha Crenshaw stated that Phares was "not in the mainstream as an academic".
 Duke sociologist Christopher A. Bail describes Phares as an influential figure in the anti-Islam movement.
-Phares has served on the board of advisors of anti-Muslim groups ACT for America and the Clarion Project, and has been described as part of the counter-jihad movement by Hope not Hate.
+He has also been described as a part of the counter-jihad movement.

 According to The New York Times, Phares "is regularly accused by Muslim civil rights groups of being Islamophobic and of fear-mongering about the spread of Sharia law."